 Most microgreens germinate better in the dark and, in most cases, with a bit of weight on them, like being covered with soil.

-We artificially create this environment by placing something with a smooth surface over the planted tray and placing a weight on it.
-For example, the tray lid, a piece of ridge plastic, or another tray.
+We artificially create this environment by placing something with a smooth surface over the planted tray and placing a weight on it—for example, the tray lid, a piece of ridge plastic, or another tray.
 For weight, anything will work, a rock, book, another tray of microgreens, etc.

 We call this the weighted method of growing microgreens.